cchulo-archive/gamesync/README.md

 ## Description

-Got tired of steam cloud synchronizing graphics settings, was getting annoying to switch from my steam deck to my desktop.
+Steam cloud unfortunately synchronizes graphics settings for some games, making it awkward to switch from my steam deck to my desktop, and having to reset the settings. every. single. time.

 Worst yet, some of my favorite games are not supported.

-To top it off, non-steam games already lack cloud saves if they don't have their own third party launcher.
+To top it off, non-steam games already lack cloud saves for the most part unless the dev supports it through some third party launcher or service.

-It's 2023, so here's my solution.
+So here's my solution.

-Gamesync is a script wrapper for launching steam games and ensuring that the save files that are loaded are the latest it was able to grab from the cloud.
+Gamesync is a script wrapper for launching steam games and ensuring that the saves that get loaded are the latest.

 It even works outside of steam!

-It's not perfect, there's the chance that if you're offline syncthing might not be able to grab the latest saves, and you could inadvertently overwrite save game on your other PC.
-Make sure to setup syncthing to backup all files with at least simple file versioning (see syncthing docs for how to do that).
+Note: It's not perfect.
+It works for me but may not work for you.
+See the limitations below.

 ## Requirements
 - [Syncthing](https://syncthing.net/) is running on your machine